selenayyalcin/CS50AI/README.md

 This project presents a simple Tic-Tac-Toe game with an AI opponent using the minimax algorithm to achieve an optimal strategy.

 <a href="https://cs50.harvard.edu/ai/2024/projects/0/tictactoe/" target="_blank">Here is the full assignment for **_tic-tac-toe_**</a>

+## Week 1 - Knowledge
+This module focuses on knowledge representation and logical reasoning, providing a structured approach for machines to comprehend and solve deductive problems algorithmically.

+- Propositional Logic
+- Inference
+- Knowledge Engineering
+- Inference Rules
+- Resolution
+- First Order Logic

+### Project 1a: Knights
+This project's task is to create an AI program for solving "Knights and Knaves" logic puzzles, where characters are either always truthful (knights) or always lying (knaves).

+<a href="https://cs50.harvard.edu/ai/2024/projects/1/knights/" target="_blank">Here is the full assignment for **_knights_**</a>

+### Project 1b: Minesweeper
+The project involves creating an AI capable of playing Minesweeper, a puzzle game where players avoid hidden mines while uncovering tiles.

+<a href="https://cs50.harvard.edu/ai/2024/projects/1/minesweeper/" target="_blank">Here is the full assignment for **_minesweeper_**</a>